peterhinch/micropython-async/v3/docs/THREADING.md

 Once again the hazard is avoided by, in global scope, populating `bar` prior with a placeholder before allowing other contexts to run.

-If globals must be created and destroyed dynaically, a lock must be used.
+If globals must be created and destroyed dynamically, a lock must be used.

 ## 1.6 Debugging